Shaan-e-Bhopal Express: Traction

 As the route is fully electrified, it is hauled by a Tughlakabad-based WAP-7 locomotive end to end.

 Features

 The train is hauled by a Tuglakabad WAP-7 locomotive.
 Bhopal Express is India's first ISO 9000-2001 certified train.

-Its AC First Class, AC 2-tier, AC 3-tier coach as well as the Sleeper coaches were GPS enabled and provide information such as current train speed, distance to final destination, distance to next stop, stoppage station name and timing performance on an LCD display.
+Its AC First Class, AC 2-tier, AC 3-tier coach as well as the Sleeper coaches were GPS enabled and provide information such as current train speed, distance to final destination, distance to next stop, stoppage station name and timing performance on an LCD.
 The train also had special facility of mini pantry and library erstwhile for the people and was beautifully decorated with photos of heritage sites and also had coach fresheners.But now after LHBfication all these things are absent.The train is very well known for its punctuality, speed and maintenance.